iwogross/ACT_MetaAnalysis/README.md

 # ACT_MetaAnalysis

-Version controlled and editable source for the data and code supporting the paper by Gross, Wilson, & Wolak
+Version controlled and editable source for the data and code supporting the paper "The fitness consequences of wildlife conservation translocations: A meta-analysis:" by Gross, Wilson, & Wolak.

 ## Data